Key Departures: Jayson Tatum, Luke Kennard, Harry Giles III, Frank Jackson, Matt Jones, Amile Jefferson, Chase Jeter

 I was torn between Gary Trent Jr. and Jordan Tucker to start at the three, but ultimately picked Trent Jr. This would create and undersized trio of guards in the starting lineup.
 Trent Jr. is a five-star, and ranked 7th on the ESPN Top 100 Chart.
 He already has an NBA build, he can score from the perimeter, he can get to the rim, and can finish through contact.
 He is a natural-born scorer.
 Tucker would add more size in the starting lineup at 6’7″.
 Tucker is an outstanding 3-point shooter, but not quite the player that Trent Jr. is.
 After missing out on Kevin Knox, Duke offered Tucker, and he ultimately picked Duke over Syracuse.
 I think he will come off the bench and provide scoring in a sixth-man type of role.

 Javin DeLaurier didn’t get too much time last year, but I expect him to play a significant role off the bench this year, especially with Chase Jeter heading off to Tucson.
-He is an athletic freak who adds another dimension off the bench.
+He is an athletic freak who adds another dimension off the bench with the energy that he brings.
 Antonio Vrankovic played well in his limited minutes last season, and I see him playing some back-up minutes to Bolden.
 Between Alex O’Connell and Jack White, I expect Coach K to play one of the two in meaningful minutes off the bench.
 Will he play the lanky freshman, or the more physical Australian?
 Coach K doesn’t usually play too deep into his bench, so it will be interesting to see how many minutes are handed out to the bench players.

 Duke had all the talent in the world last year, and many picked them as the preseason top team and title favorite.
 However, injuries occurred for the players and even for Coach K, and the Blue Devils lost in the Round of 32.
 A solid chemistry was never quite developed.
 This year’s team may not look as good on paper, but they still will be extremely good.
 Oh, and if Marvin Bagley does happen to reclassify and does happen to choose Duke, that would put them on top as the number one team going into the season.
 For now, I have them at five.